-

 - Pastor’s Discretionary Fund

-- Puyallup Ministerial Association Free Summer Lunch Program for Kids
+- Puyallup Ministerial Association Summer Lunch Program

 - Salvation Army